Cristofor-Petre/Information-Retrieval/README.md

 # Information-Retrieval
-## Text retrieval (querying indexed documents specified by a user) using Apache Lucene (Java implementation)
+## Text retrieval (querying indexed documents specified by a user) using Apache Lucene

 HOW TO RUN